semaphoreci/docs/docs/docs/using-semaphore/jobs.md

   </TabItem>
   <TabItem value="yaml" label="YAML">
     1. Create a pipeline file called `.semaphore/semaphore.yml` at the repository's root
-    2. Add the `name` item under `blocks`.
-This is the block's name
-    3. Add `name` item `task.jobs`.
-This is the job's name
+    2. Define an *agent*
+    3. Create a `blocks` key.
+The block's value is a list
+    4. Start with the block's `name`
+    5. Add a `task.jobs` key.
+The job's value is a lit
+    6. Type the job's `name`
-    4. Add the list of shell commands under `commands`
+    7. Add the job's `commands`.
+The value is a list of shell commands (one line per list item)
+    8. Save the file, commit and push it to your remote repo

     ```yaml title=".semaphore/semaphore.yml"
     version: v1.0